A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: Conclusion

 \section{Conclusion}

-This paper investigated MACC systems with arbitrary user–cache access topology.
-Focusing on the delivery phase under a fixed cache placement, we first proposed a universal graph-based formulation that transforms the delivery problem into a graph coloring problem.
-Within this framework, the classical DSatur algorithm was shown to achieve delivery loads close to the IC converse bound, serving as a strong and practical performance benchmark.
+This paper studied MACC systems with arbitrary user-cache access topology.
+Focusing on the delivery phase under the MN cache placement, we first proposed a universal graph-based formulation that transforms the delivery problem into a graph coloring problem.
+Within this framework, the classical DSatur algorithm was shown to achieve transmission loads close to the IC converse bound, serving as a strong and practical performance benchmark.
 To address the computational challenges associated with large-scale graphs, we further developed a GNN-based graph coloring framework that learns efficient coloring policies directly from graph structures.
-The proposed learning-based approach achieves delivery loads comparable to DSatur while substantially reducing computational time, and exhibits strong generalization across diverse access topology and varying numbers of users.
-In addition, we extended the IC converse to MACC systems with arbitrary access structures and proposed a low-complexity greedy approximation.
-The greedy converse was shown to closely match the IC converse while offering orders-of-magnitude reductions in computational complexity.
-Future work may consider joint optimization of cache placement and delivery strategies, as well as extensions to dynamic or time-varying user–cache access topology.
+The proposed learning-based approach achieves a transmission load comparable to the DSatur algorithm, while substantially reducing computational time and exhibiting strong generalization across different access topologies and numbers of users.
+In addition, we proposed a low-complexity greedy approximation of the IC converse bound for the MACC systems with arbitrary access topology.
+The greedy converse bound closely matches the IC converse bound while offering orders-of-magnitude reductions in computational complexity.
+Future work includes the joint optimization of cache placement and delivery strategies, as well as extensions to dynamic or time-varying user-cache access topologies.